Python return list

 Remember that sequence indexing in Python starts from zero.

-Let’s write some code that returns a list of numbers from 0 to 10 using a list comprehension and the range() function:
+Let’s write a function that returns a list of numbers from 0 to 10 using a list comprehension and the range() function:

 def get_numbers():